AmmarAlzureiqi/MoodofMusic/README.md

 3. Upload an image, enter a playlist name and theme, and submit the form.
 4. The app will generate a playlist and add it to your Spotify account.
 5. Listen to the generated playlist embedded on the website.

+## Deployment

+The website and the PostgreSQL database are hosted on Render.com.
+To deploy the application on Render.com or any other hosting platform, ensure that you configure the environment variables and database settings as per the hosting platform's requirements.

 ## Contact